Benkaz3/chronocare/CONTRIBUTING.md

-# Contributing to Health247
+# Contributing to ChronoCare

-First off, thank you for considering contributing to Health247! 🎉 Your efforts are greatly appreciated and help make this project better for everyone.
+First off, thank you for considering contributing to ChronoCare! 🎉 Your efforts are greatly appreciated and help make this project better for everyone.

 ## Table of Contents